timescale/docs/api/percentile-approximation.md

 Therefore, the skew that is introduced to calculations like `AVG()`  by infrequent very large or very small values is reduced or eliminated.

-We provide percentile approximation functions because exact percentiles are not parallelizable, cannot be used with continuous aggregates and would be very inefficient when used with multinode TimescaleDB.
+We provide percentile approximation functions because exact percentiles are not parallelizable, cannot be used with continuous aggregates and would be very inefficient when used with multi-node TimescaleDB.
 Our percentile approximation algorithm provide good estimates of percentiles while integrating much more fully with all these other TimescaleDB features.

 ## Using percentile approximation in TimescaleDB
 Percentiles in TimescaleDB are calculated in two steps.
 First, we must create a percentile estimator